 Buying a home can be a complicated, long endeavour.
 A mortgage pre-approval is probably the most important first-step you’ll take in your home buying process.
 It can determine the type of house you’ll be able to buy, and your likelihood of getting the house you want.
-By working with a Vancouver mortgage broker, you can receive the help you need to get this part right.
+By working with a Richmond mortgage broker, you can receive the help you need to get this part right.

 Below are answers to important FAQs about this topic.
 Knowing this information can help you prepare for a mortgage pre-approval strategy meeting.
 Your Vancouver lending advisor can answer other questions you may have.

 Why can’t I shop for a house with a pre-qualification, instead of pre-approval?

 A pre-qualification is different from a pre-approval.
 Pre-qualifications are meant to provide quick, general estimates of what you can afford, based on the likelihood of a lender giving you an approval later (i.e. it’s not a guarantee).
 This is just to help you understand what you’d be looking at, cost-wise, should you want to proceed with the home-buying process.Read more

 Pre-qualifications can be a bit of a ‘reality check.’
 After receiving a preliminary answer from a lender, you may feel more confident in your ability to make a real estate purchase.
 Then, you can move on to the next step, which would be a pre-approval.
 Or, you may decide to wait until you can save for a bigger down payment, before spending your time shopping the market, which may be fruitless otherwise.